fileformat-cells/FileFormat.Cells-for-.NET/README.md

 </pre>

 ## Coming updates
-<p> <a href="https://fileformat-cells.github.io/FileFormat.Cells-for-.NET/">FileFormat.Cells</a> for .NET is planning to add more functionalities to its features bucket.
+<p> <a href="https://fileformat-cells.github.io/FileFormat.Cells-for-.NET/">FileFormat.Cells</a> is planning to add more functionalities to its features bucket.
 However, after the successful launch of <a href="https://fileformat-cells.github.io/FileFormat.Cells-for-.NET/">FileFormat.Cells</a> and <a href="https://fileformat-words.github.io/FileFormat.Words-for-.NET/">FileFormat.Words</a> the development of FileFormat.Slides is a work in progress.
 So, stay in touch for regular updates. </p>